safashafeeque/clinical-risk-factor-analysis-diabetes/README.md

 ## Conclusion

-This project helped me understand how data cleaning, grouped comparison, correlation analysis, and visualisation can be used to interpret real-world clinical data.
+This project helped me understand how data cleaning, grouped comparison, correlation analysis, and visualisation can be applied to interpret real-world clinical data.